-As previously stated, the MWP is periodically updated to incorporate factors such as the latest information on population growth and wastewater flows, load trends within the Metro Service Area, regulations imposed by federal and state agencies, the markets for reclaimed water, and various local issues important to the City and the participating agencies served by Metro.
+As stated in previous, the MWP periodic updates of the MWP incorporate such factors as the latest information on population growth and wastewater flows, load trends within the Metro Service Area, regulations imposed by federal and state agencies, the markets for reclaimed water, and various local issues important to the City and the participating agencies served by Metro.
 It is expected that an update for the MWP will be issued every five years or one year after the approval of PLWTP National Pollution Discharge Elimination System (NPDES) permit.